OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Optimal Brain Cache (OBCache)

-These scores can be applied during both prefill and decoding phases.
-In particular, by accumulating scores over time, \obc{} can support real-time updates to token-wise saliency, enabling dynamic KV cache eviction as decoding progresses.
-A complete derivation is provided in Appendix~\ref{app:full_derivation}.
+We note that \obc{} scores can be applied for both prefill and decoding. {In the prefill phase, the saliency score \( \mS_p \) can be used to greedily evict multiple tokens to achieve a desired sparsity in a one-shot manner.} During decoding, by accumulating \( \mS_p \) over time, \obc{} can support real-time updates to token-wise saliency, enabling dynamic KV cache eviction as generation progresses.
+For models using Grouped-Query Attention \cite{ainslie2023gqa}, we include an additional score derivation in Appendix~\ref{appdix:gqa-scores}.